 Believe and Achieve

 Now don’t start getting defensive over there.
-The idea that you (and only you) are responsible for your own circumstances is not something to be afraid of.
+The idea that you are responsible for your own circumstances is not something to fear.
 It is actually an incredibly empowering concept once you put it into practice.

 I got these tattoos on my wrists to remind myself and others that anything is possible if you put your mind to it and truly dedicate yourself.
 If you don’t get what you want, maybe you just didn’t really want it enough.